 I never heard of this one.
 Thanks to Björn Arlt at Full Bucket Music, you can pick up a free copy of the FB-3300, a soft synth based on the rare KORG PS-3300 polyphonic analog synthesizer from the late seventies.

 We all should hit the pub more often!
-Russ Hughes, the founder of Pro Tools Expert, sat in one the other day and wondered “wouldn’t it be great if you could keep the settings of your (audio) hardware in the sessions?”.
+Russ Hughes, the founder of Pro Tools Expert, sat in one the other day and wondered “wouldn’t it be great if you could keep the settings of your (audio) hardware in the sessions of your DAW?”.

 Even though Logic Pro X offers a shredload of plugins that can make great guitar tones (or can be used creatively for distorted vocals for example), there’s a whole other world of third-party guitar amp simulator plugins to explore.
 Here’s an overview of some of the best free guitar amp plugins for Mac to get you started.